‘Doc Martin’ Star Martin Clunes Reveals That There Will Be Two More Seasons Of The Show

 “We start making [series 8] in spring and it’ll probably be on air in the autumn.
 So [series 8] is the second to last.”

-Ian McNeice, who plays Bert Large, had feared that season seven would be it, because ITV threw the cast an over the top lavish party.
+Ian McNeice, who plays Bert Large, had feared that Season 7 would be it, because ITV threw the cast an over the top lavish party.

 “At the end of the series we had a wrap party with the best drinks and food ever and we were thinking this is looking pretty – is this a goodbye?
 We were getting a little nervous.
 Then we had a cast and crew photograph and we had never had that before, and it was slightly unnerving that the end of this series we wrap things up nicely.
 But it is not over and we are thrilled.”